Kool-Aid Rock Candy (Colorful Crystal Candy Experiment for Kids)

 April 15, 2026

-In this post, you’ll learn how to make Kool-Aid rock candy step-by-step, plus simple tips to help crystals grow successfully.
+In this post, I'll show you exactly how to make Kool-Aid rock candy, along with a few simple tips for helping the crystals grow beautifully.

 You only need a few simple ingredients: